 The Th.M. thesis should demonstrate the student’s ability to design a viable research project, pursue the research in relative independence, and write with clarity and force.
 An acceptable thesis should go beyond the description of data and include critical evaluation and interpretive judgment.
 The thesis must address a topic in the student’s major.
 The thesis supervisor is assigned in consultation with the program supervisor and the Associate Dean of the School of Theology.

 The Graduate Research Seminar must be taken prior to Thesis Writing.
 Guidelines for thesis submission may be obtained from the Office of the Associate Dean of the School of Theology.
 The student should work closely with the thesis supervisor throughout all stages of thesis work.

 All requirements, including the thesis, must be completed within three years of entrance into the program.

-Up to twelve hours may be transferred into the Th.M. from the Southwestern M.Div.
+Up to six hours may be transferred into the Th.M. from an accredited M.Div.
 Transferred courses must be in the major selected for the Th.M.

 For additional information about the Master of Theology, contact Dr. Mark Taylor, Associate Dean of the School of Theology:

 by mail at: Southwestern Baptist Theological SeminaryP.O.
 Box 22696, Fort Worth, Texas, 76122by email at MTaylor@swbts.edu,or by phone at (817) 923-1921 ext.
 6950.